 10. Complaints / investigations

-One complaint was filed with the Office of the Information Commissioner during the year 2010-2011.
-It was determined that it was not well founded.
+One complaint was filed with the Office of the Information Commissioner during the year 2011-2012.
+It was not resolved at the end of this reporting period.

 11. Awareness sessions

 In addition to the management of Access requests, the ATIP Coordinator provides advice and guidance to CSA employees on compliance with the legislation.
 This is done by means of weekly information sessions on ATI request processing and on the handling of sensitive documents at CSA.
 The employees attend these sessions as needed.
-Thirty-one formal sessions took place and thirty employees attended.
+Twenty-six formal sessions took place and thirty employees attended.
 ATIP policies and procedures are also included as part of a compulsory Information Management training to all CSA employees.
 A communiqué that contains access to information tips was sent to all employees.
 More are being developed for the next reporting year.

 12. Policies and procedures